top of page

 District Data

-See the funding of Excess Tax districts in counties around the state.
+See the funding of Basic Aid and Excess Advantage districts in counties around the state.

 image.png